byakugan-1/byakugan.io/_posts/2022-05-27-seedsigner-guide.md

 ## Seed Backup

 This section will demonstrate how to backup the master seed generated on the SeedSigner.
 There are two ways to backup this information: as a mnemonic phrase or as a QR code.
 A combination of these two methods can be used for redundant backups.

-Anyone who gains access to this information will be able to steal your bitcoin, so ensure that you take precautions when handling this information.
-Some basic best practices are to never store this information in a text file, don't save it to a computer, don't take a picture of it and don't speak the words out loud.
-Handle this information as if it were gold, cash or jewelry.
+> Do not digitize seed backups (no photos, files, or cloud storage) — treat them like gold or cash.
+{: .prompt-warning }

 Both the mnemonic phrase and the QR code can be transcribed visually from the SeedSigner display without having to connect the SeedSigner to any device to transfer the information.
 This keeps the SeedSigner completely air gaped while exporting the master seed.
 The information can be transcribed to an included paper card or to a stainless steel QR code plate, available from [Vulcan21](https://vulcan21.com/steelqr/).

 Paper cards can be quick and easy to fill out, hidden in many different places and easily distributed to different geographic locations.
 Steel plates can take more time to set up, they may not be as easily concealable, but the steel plates will withstand extreme environmental conditions like fire and flooding; they are much more robust than paper.

 After you generate a new seed on your SeedSigner, either by taking an image or by completing dice rolls, the SeedSigner will direct you to the mnemonic phrase.
 The mnemonic phrase will be a list of either 12 or 24 English words.
 If you need to display the mnemonic phrase again after your seed has already been created you can scan in your QR code and navigate to “Backup Seed” then “View Seed Words” then accept the warning and then the list of 12 or 24 words will be displayed.
 If you did not write down your mnemonic phrase or transcribe your QR code when initially creating your master seed and you have cycled the power on your SeedSigner, then you will need to create a new seed as there is no way for the SeedSigner to store that information in memory.

-Never deposit any bitcoin to a wallet until you have verified the backup information works to restore the wallet.
+> Before depositing bitcoin, perform a test restore to verify your backups can recover the wallet.
+{: .prompt-tip }

 ### Note Card